Ridha-ELGHOUL/RESTAPI_CROW_CP/README.md

 # RESTAPI_CROW_CP
-A Demonstration for REST API and Data Access using C++ and CROW Framework and azure cloud for docker depoyment.
+- A Demonstration for REST API and Data Access using C++ and CROW Framework and azure cloud for docker depoyment.
-Used Data Base : Mongo DB Cloud hosted.
+- Azure Cosmos DB for Database service with mongoDB API.

 # Setting up Environnment